 We have designated formal officers such as Chair, Vice-Chair, Treasurer, Secretary etc, but this was not the case in its early setup.
 Like everyone else Officers, Committee Members, volunteers and organisers must buy tickets to attend its events.
-To date no outside grants have been sought.
 There is currently no annual membership fee and each & everyone is welcome to our society’s functions by purchasing their tickets in advance.

 Aim / Objectives:

 · To improve social well-being of its community

 · To promote awareness of Indian culture, its history and values

 · To bring the community together and help enrich the lives of our members and the wider community.

 · To operate as a non-profit organisation and depending on need, access external funding to enable us to either subsidise and/or undertake additional activities and events.

 · To develop good working relationships and build cohesion with all local organisations, including other Black, Asian and Minority Ethnic (BAME) community groups.

 · To act as focal point and take on an advisory/advocacy role with external or official organisations in the interests of its membership.